JoshuaClaes/defectonehalf/README.md

 [Phys.
 Rev. B **108**, 125306 (2023)](https://doi.org/10.1103/PhysRevB.108.125306) (our work)

 ## Features
-DFThalf4VASP offers a variety of pre- and post-processing procedures tailored for the DFT-1/2 method, focusing on defect calculations with VASP.
+defectonehalf offers a variety of pre- and post-processing procedures tailored for the DFT-1/2 method, focusing on defect calculations with VASP.

 ## Roadmap
 The package is currently in soft release, meaning it's functional but not yet fully polished.
 The output may not always be easy to follow.

-## Citing DFThalf4VASP
+## Citing defectonehalf
 If you use the decoupled method implemented in this package, please cite our work:

 [Phys.
 Rev. B 108, 125306 (2023)](https://doi.org/10.1103/PhysRevB.108.125306)